Overview and Description

 Recent advances and future directions:

 Many recent and proposed innovations in wheelchair design revolve around advances in technology.
 These innovations are incredibly varied in scope, design, and effectiveness, but all attempt to improve on the many challenges that wheelchair users still find in daily use.
 Many users still find wheelchairs difficult or impossible to use for daily activities and 40% report difficulty or impossibility with steering or maneuvering tasks.
-Many people are unable to control a power wheelchair by conventional methods, including those with vision impairments, cognitive impairments, tremors, deformities, and impaired upper body and head control.18 Safety remains a concern, with more than 100,000 wheelchair related injuries treated in US emergency departments in 2003.17 Injuries commonly occur during transfers or are related to loss of traction or loss of stability, since wheelchairs are primarily designed for indoor use.16
+Many people, including those with vision impairments, cognitive impairments, tremors, deformities, and impaired upper body and head control, are unable to control a power wheelchair by conventional methods.18 Safety remains a concern, with more than 100,000 wheelchair related injuries treated in US emergency departments in 2003.
+The majority of these injuries were caused by tips or falls and were more likely to occur in homes or hospitals in adults.19 Injuries commonly occur during transfers or are related to loss of traction or loss of stability, since wheelchairs are primarily designed for indoor use.20 Most children’s wheelchair injuries occurred outside of the home nearby stairs, ramps, or curbs21.
+Other injuries occur in the setting of wheelchair breakdown (i.e. component and engineering failures).
+Having a wheelchair less prone to failure is thus much safer (and may be worth a potential higher cost).

 Examples of recent advances:

-- Improving safety and mobility – development of robotic wheelchairs that have selectable drive wheel location (rear/mid/front), self-leveling, curb climbing, traction control, two-wheel balance, and/or a wheelchair mounted robotic assisted transfer device.16,17
+- Improving safety and mobility – development of robotic wheelchairs that have selectable drive wheel location (rear/mid/front), self-leveling, curb climbing, traction control, two-wheel balance, stair climbing technology, and/or a wheelchair mounted robotic assisted transfer device.19,20

-- Expanding control devices – gaze-driven maneuverability; wearable orthotic control interface as opposed to a wheelchair mounted control device; voice control; facial expression or body gesture control.13,14
+- Expanding control devices – gaze-driven maneuverability; wearable orthotic control interface as opposed to a wheelchair mounted control device; voice control; LED screens; ergonomic joystick controls22; facial expression or body gesture control.23,24

 - “Smart” wheelchair – incorporating multiple functions or technologies on one device.
-New devices and functions may include laser range finders, infrared or ultrasonic sensors, and GPS/navigation controllers for mapping, localization, obstacle detection and cliff sensors; line or wall following; door passage; path planning, semi-autonomous or autonomous control; camera for telehealth, communication with family and health care providers, or medical alert system; integrated controllers for household appliances and computer access.14,15,18
+New devices and functions may include laser range finders, infrared or ultrasonic proximity sensors, and GPS/navigation controllers for mapping, localization, obstacle detection and cliff sensors; line or wall following; door passage; path planning, semi-autonomous or autonomous control; camera for telehealth, communication with family and health care providers, or medical alert system; integrated controllers for household appliances and computer access.18,24,25, Example: self-driving wheelchair being developed by Guru IoT in South Korea

 Recent legislation issues: